elementor/elementor-developers-docs/src/deprecations/deprecated-argument.md

 }
 ```

-The original method requires the `$id` argument.
-The new method should work with or without this argument.
+The original method above required the `$id` argument - the new method should work with or without this argument.

 The new code: